polichain/hacka-eth-brasil/README.md

 Backend part includes four contracts, with deploy.js file pre-configured.
 Hardhat is configured to easily deploy localy (on a hardhat node), in the Sapolia Testnet, and, of course, Ethereum Mainnet.
-We recommend you to test on Hardhat, but it is also deployed on Sepolia on address: ```0xAddd106316E313E06A50656d0BF5015849bdb8BC```
+We recommend you to test on Hardhat, but it is also deployed on Sepolia at address: ```0xAddd106316E313E06A50656d0BF5015849bdb8BC```

 > Obs.: When deployed the contracts Address and ABI will be updated in frontend files, so if you want to test front-locally pointing to Sepolia remenber to change addressW